July 26, 2024

 How to Create a Sales Report in Shopify

-5. Finally, click Save, give it a name, and access it anytime in Reports.
+6. Click Save, give your report a name, and access it anytime under Reports.

 How Report Pundit Works Beyond